k3karthic/ansible__ubuntu-basic/README.md

 Encrypt sensitive files (SSH private keys) before saving them. `.gitignore` must contain the unencrypted file paths.

-Use the following command to decrypt the files after cloning the repository.
+Use the following command to decrypt the files after cloning the repository,

 ```
 $ ./bin/decrypt.sh
 ```

-Use the following command after running terraform to update the encrypted files.
+Use the following command after running terraform to update the encrypted files,

 ```
 $ ./bin/encrypt.sh <gpg key id>